tttapa/Control-Surface/doxygen/pages/MIDI-over-USB.md

 drive lots of displays.

 Arduino boards using the nRF52840 or SAMD21 also support MIDI over USB natively.
-They're not as powerful as a Teensy, and SAMD21 doesn't have that much memory, but they are suitable for medium-sized MIDI project.
+They're not as powerful as a Teensy, and the SAMD21 doesn't have that much memory, but they are suitable for medium-sized MIDI projects.
 This category includes Arduino Nano 33 and Arduino MKR boards.

 If you just want a small and cheap MIDI Controller, the Arduino Leonardo/Micro